Moving Tips & FAQ’S

 - Fire Arms (license is required in some countries)

-- Live Plants or Seeds (license is required in some countries)
+- Live Plants or Seeds (license is required in some states)

 - Open bottles containing any liquids or other contents